davesteele/comitup/doc/comitup-conf.5.md

 ## PARAMETERS

   * _ap_name_:
-    By default, comitup will create a hotspot named **comitup-&lt;nn&gt;**, and publish avahi-daemon(8) host entries for **comitup-&lt;nn&gt;** and **comitup**.
-Setting this entry will change the **comitup** string with one of the users choosing.
-If the configuration variable contains an &lt;nn&gt; string, with one to 4 "n's", it will be replaced with a persistent, random number.
+    By default, comitup will create a hotspot named **comitup-&lt;nnn&gt;**, publish an avahi-daemon(8) host entry for **comitup-&lt;nnn&gt;**, and establish an mdns identity for **comitup-&lt;nnn&gt;.local**.
+Setting this parameter will change the **comitup** string with one of the users choosing.
+If the configuration variable contains an &lt;nnn&gt; string, with one to 4 "n's", it will be replaced with a persistent, random number.
 Similarly, the string &lt;hostname&gt; is replaced with the computer's hostname.

   * _ap_password_:
     If this parameter is defined in the configuration file, then the comitup hotspot will